 Amidst COVID-19 he founded a consultancy called Regeneration Projects, with the purpose of guiding business leaders towards regenerative development using simple and user-friendly tools.
 This is achieved by better identifying, measuring and communicating the impacts associated with a business or organisation’s activities.

 Ultimately, Matt is a big-picture strategic thinker who is also very practical and action-focused.
-His proposal for a 900km Great Victorian Bathing Trail based on Victorian Tourism Industry Council-backed research is a poignant reflection example.
+His proposal for a 900km Great Victorian Bathing Trail based on Victorian Tourism Industry Council-backed research is a poignant example.
 At this critical juncture in our industry, he’s excited by the opportunities for regenerative principles to inspire Australia’s ecotourism leaders.

 Regeneration: The Next Evolution Of Ecotourism